 Within the month we both booked flights to see each other again.

-We were apart for 4 months and then spent 5 weeks together, hopping between the US and UK.
+We were apart for four months and then spent five weeks together, hopping between the US and UK.
 And then, having spent less than 2 months actually together, we made an elaborate plan.

-For the next 8 months we travelled between the UK and Southeast Asia; I maxed out my credit cards and drained my savings; we did everything we could to stay together, until the timing was right and I brought my Englishman back to Australia.
+For the next eight months, we travelled between the UK and Southeast Asia.
+I maxed out my credit cards and drained my savings.
+We did everything we could to stay together until the timing was right and I brought my Englishman back to Australia.

 And two years after that, last Friday, we got married.

 Now I have a partner (in every sense of the word) who shares my values, my hopes and my dreams.

 (Remember that wisdom I talked about learning from my first marriage?
 The best relationship advice I can offer is to find someone whose core values are in line with yours.)

 And that is my love story, one of the many chapters that have brought me to this point in my life!
 I hope you’ve enjoyed my story and I hope you remember to listen to your heart, take your own chances, and never settle for anything less than a life you love.